2019 Novel Coronavirus (COVID-19)

 Dealing with school and child care closings

-In many communities, schools and child care centers are temporarily closed to help slow the spread of the virus.
-If your children need to stay at home due to the outbreak, see Working and Learning from Home During the COVID-19 Outbreak for tips on balancing schooling, working, media time and more.
+In many communities, schools and child care centers have shifted to virtual learning or temporarily closed to help slow the spread of the virus.
+If your children are still at home due to the outbreak, see Working and Learning from Home During the COVID-19 Outbreak for tips on balancing schooling, working, media time and more.

 Talking to children about COVID-19